schwarzdavid/schwarzdavid.github.io/CHECKLIST.md

 - [ ] Website meets appropriate level of WCAG compliance
 - [x] ARIA Landmark Roles specified
 - [ ] Semantic headings and structure used
-- [ ] Links are clearly recognisable and have :focus state
 - [ ] Images use appropriate ALT text
 - [x] Alternatives provided for users with Javascript disabled
 - [ ] Forms have logical layout